-- differing regulatory requirements in foreign countries, changes in existing regulatory requirements, or implementation of new regulatory requirements or policies that impact our clinical development and business operations in foreign countries; - foreign regulatory authorities may disagree with the design, implementation or results of our clinical trials or our interpretation of data from preclinical studies or clinical trials; - approval policies or regulations of foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval; - impact of the COVID-19 pandemic on our ability to produce our product candidates and conduct clinical trials in foreign countries; - sociopolitical instability in particular foreign economies and markets; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the Foreign Corrupt Practices Act of 1977 or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States;

-- trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; production or supply shortages resulting directly or indirectly from any events affecting raw material supply or manufacturing capabilities abroad, including, but not limited to, impacts due to the ongoing Ukraine-Russia war, addition of certain suppliers or companies to the Unverified List under the Export Administration Regulations, implementation of other export controls, restrictions or sanctions that can impact the supply chain, our business, or business operations of our suppliers, contractors or partners; - business interruptions resulting directly or indirectly from geo-political actions, including the ongoing Ukraine-Russian war, other regional or geo-political conflicts, and terrorism; and supply and other disruptions resulting from the impact of public health epidemics, including the COVID-19 pandemic, on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.
+- differing regulatory requirements in foreign countries, changes in existing regulatory requirements, or implementation of new regulatory requirements or policies that impact our clinical development and business operations in foreign countries; - foreign regulatory authorities may disagree with the design, implementation or results of our clinical trials or our interpretation of data from preclinical studies or clinical trials; - approval policies or regulations of foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval; - impact of a global pandemic or other public health emergencies on our ability to produce our product candidates and conduct clinical trials in foreign countries; - · sociopolitical instability in particular foreign economies and markets; - unexpected changes in tariffs, trade barriers, price and exchange controls and other regulatory requirements; - legislation or other measures that restrict business, trade, or use of government fundings for any product or service rendered by certain companies based in China due to national security concerns or geopolitical issues, and our reliance on such Chinese companies, including CROs, CMOs, suppliers, and other vendors or contractors based in China; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the Foreign Corrupt Practices Act of 1977 or comparable foreign regulations; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - trade protection measures, import or export licensing requirements or other restrictive actions by U.S. or non-U.S. governments; production or supply shortages resulting directly or indirectly from any events affecting raw material supply or manufacturing capabilities abroad, including, but not limited to, impacts due to the ongoing Ukraine-Russia war or the ongoing conflict between Israel and Hamas, addition of certain suppliers or companies to the Unverified List under the Export Administration Regulations, implementation of other export controls, restrictions or sanctions that can impact the supply chain, our business, or business operations of our suppliers, contractors or partners; - business interruptions resulting directly or indirectly from geo-political actions, including the ongoing Ukraine-Russia war, other regional or geo-political conflicts, including the conflict between Israel and Hamas, and terrorism; and supply and other disruptions resulting from the impact of public health epidemics on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.